Project

 Replies (10)

 RE: High input current for GPIO input pin.
-No difference in floating, pull up or pull down mode - Added by martin van beek about 1 year ago
+No difference in floating, pull up or pull down mode - Added by martin van beek over 1 year ago

 Has Aimagin already looked into this issue?

 RE: High input current for GPIO input pin.
-No difference in floating, pull up or pull down mode - Added by Parth Maheshwari (พาร์ท) about 1 year ago
+No difference in floating, pull up or pull down mode - Added by Parth Maheshwari (พาร์ท) over 1 year ago

 Hi Martin and Johan,